STUDENT RECORDS 3090

 1.2 Sevier School District discourages the inclusion of any subjective information in student records, which stereotypes students for further educational placement.

 1.3 A cumulative record will be kept on each student and contain the following student directory information:

-1.3.1 Personal data; student’s complete name, (including adoptive or assumed names, any aliases or other names that the student went by in school), birthdate, address, social security number, any previous schools attended, and parent’s or guardian’s names.
+1.3.1 Personal data; student’s complete name, (including adoptive or assumed names, any aliases or other names that the student went by in school), birthdate, address, any previous schools attended, and parent’s or guardian’s names.

 1.3.2 Essential medical information.

 1.3.3 Psychological services received outside the school system, giving data and agency.

 1.3.5 Individual test data (test labels and test titles should be used).
 The examiner should be listed if possible).
 1.3.6 Group achievement test data.

 1.3.7 Parent permission information.

 1.3.8 Complete student transcripts, total credits earned, graduation data, and driver’s education records.

 1.4 Student counselors in secondary schools may choose to add data regarding: